Celestin-17/IMSystem/README.md

 # Inventory Management System

 The Inventory Management System is a Python based GUI application using Tkinter and PostgresDB to streamline the tracking, organization, and control of inventory.
-The system provides real-time visibility into products and stock levels, sales records with automated invoice generation, along with the ability to track supplier and employee data.
+The system offers real-time insights into product and stock levels, sales records with automatic invoice generation, and the ability to track supplier and employee information.

 The program operates on 2 User Access Levels: ADMIN and Employee.